NhiLe-Team-Webs/video-automation/README.md

    cd python-be
    ./run_all.sh                     # or run_all.sh on Windows
    ```
-   The script generates `outputs/plan.json`, copies it to `remotion-app/public/plan.json`, and copies the trimmed video to `remotion-app/public/input.mp4`.
+   The script generates `outputs/plan.json`, copies it to `public/input/plan.json`, and copies the trimmed video to `public/input/input.mp4` so Remotion can pick them up automatically.
+   Shared media (SFX, b-roll, fonts) live in the repository-level `assets/` directory so both pipelines stay in sync.

 2. **Manual data prep**
-   If you prefer to supply assets manually, place your video and plan file inside `remotion-app/public/`.
-The folder includes `plan.sample.json` as a reference:
+   If you prefer to supply assets manually, place your video and plan file inside the shared `public/input/` folder.
+It includes `plan.sample.json` as a reference:

 ```json
 {